DeepBrain-AI/docs/versioned_docs/version-1.5.x/aihuman/windows-sdk/sample-project/ai-human-demo.md

 <img src="/img/aihuman/windows/sampledemo_1.4.x.png" />

 **First, get a list of available AIs and set up the UI.
-The Constants.appid, userKey, uuid, and targetPlatform below are parameters entered when calling AuthStart in HomeView.**
+The Constants.appId, userKey, uuid, and targetPlatform below are parameters entered when calling AuthStart in HomeView.**

 ```csharp
 // AIPlayer's member variable